Automattic/wp-calypso/packages/composite-checkout/README.md

 - `areStepsActive?: boolean`.
 A boolean you can set to explicitly disable all the steps in the group.
 - `stepAreaHeader?: ReactNode`.
 A slot for additional components that can be injected at the top of the step group.
-- `loadingContent: ReactNode`.
+- `loadingContent?: ReactNode`.
 A component that will be displayed while checkout is loading.
 The default is [LoadingContent](#LoadingContent).
+- `loadingHeader?: ReactNode`.
+A component that will be displayed above the main content while checkout is loading.
 - `onStepChanged?: ({ stepNumber: number | null; previousStepNumber: number; paymentMethodId: string }) => void`.
 A function to call when the active checkout step is changed.
 - `store?: CheckoutStepGroupStore`.
 A way to inject a data store for the step group created by [createCheckoutStepGroupStore](#createCheckoutStepGroupStore).
 If not provided, a store will be created automatically.